smithery1/agc.js/README.md

 ## Road Map

-The first step is to write an assembler that can translate the source code ([example][2]) into AGC binary code.
+The first step is to write an [assembler][4] that can translate the source code ([example][2]) into AGC binary code.
 This is not strictly necessary for an emulator, since the corresponding [binary code][3] is also available, but it's a good way to become familiar with the source code and to support custom programs and debugging in the future.
 Validation of this step is that the output binary code matches the original for all available source code.
 Since this does not provide any negative testing, further validation is given by a suite of test cases that covers both paradigms that are used in the original source and ones that are not.

 The second step is to write the emulator without regard to external interfaces.
 Emulation via the pulse codes is an interesting option that would provide some insight into normally hidden areas of the logic units.
 Validation here is by running parts of the original software, original self-check code, a test suite of new custom self-check code, and potentially other means.